mdn/translated-content/files/pt-br/learn/html/multimedia_and_embedding/responsive_images/index.md

 ![Our example site as viewed on a wide screen - here the first image works ok, as it is big enough to see the detail in the center.](picture-element-wide.png)![Our example site as viewed on a narrow screen with the picture element used to switch the first image to a portrait close up of the detail, making it a lot more useful on a narrow screen](picture-element-narrow.png)

 > [!NOTE]
-> Nota: Você deveria usar o atributo `media` somente em cenários de direção de arte; quando você usa `media`, não oferecendo também condições com o atributo `sizes`.
+> Você deveria usar o atributo `media` somente em cenários de direção de arte; quando você usa `media`, não oferecendo também condições com o atributo `sizes`.

 ### Por que não podemos só fazer isso usando CSS ou JavaScript?